gnprice/tsflower/README.md

     for example, TS's conditional types, particularly with their "distributive" behavior on unions.

+  - Convert [TS function types returning `void`][] to return `mixed`, just as if the originals had returned `unknown`.
+Pretty sure TS's quirky behavior there means that a function type returning `void` is equivalent to (mutually assignable to) one returning `unknown`.

+[TS function types returning `void`]: https://www.typescriptlang.org/docs/handbook/2/functions.html#return-type-void

   - Sometimes this requires fixes to Recast and/or `ast-types`, because their support for Flow is incomplete.
 E.g. Recast PRs #1089 and #1090, and `ast-types` PRs #745 and #746.
 These are a nice pair of libraries